bellisMMA/bellisMMA/README.md

 ### Fun facts❗️🪩:
-- 👟🏃🏾‍♂️ I enjoy participating marathons, so much that I even completed a 50 mile race (Oct.
+- 👟🏃🏾‍♂️ I enjoy running marathons, so much that I even completed a 50 mile race (Oct.
 2021)!
 - 🥁🎵 I play the drums and ukulele

 ### Connect with me